Lynn shares her thoughts on how to overcome Fibromyalgia and get your life back

 Hey Dan.
 Thanks for taking the time to record this; I appreciate the encouragement today.
 Cheers, Graham

-Hi Graham.
-Thanks for the appreciation, all this takes much more time than people realise – just the graphics and processing and uploading and so on – lots of work!
-So I am glad that it is making a difference and people are finding encouragement.
 When we are making progress, kicking goals, then our beliefs are strong and we feel confident.
 When things go wrong and we have setbacks, our confidence quickly falls apart.
-I think only someone who has tried for years to get over this horrid illness can truly appreciate how little it takes sometimes for us to… Read more »
+I think only someone who has tried for years to get over this horrid illness can truly appreciate how little it takes sometimes for us to lose the faith.

 Thanks again Dan; I realize how much work goes on behind the scenes to make this happen! 🙂